The Car Ministry does not have repair facilities or financial assistance for repairs. We suggest the following:

 3. Tell everyone you know about the problem and ask for ideas to solve it.
 Someone may know of a resource that can help you.

 4. Call the social services office in your county or city and explain your situation.
-See if they have any programs, resources or referrals that might be assistance to you.
+See if they have any programs, resources, or referrals that might be of assistance to you.

 We have a very limited number of vehicles and we serve the Northern Virginia area.

 1. Tell your family, friends, neighbors, and those you work with about the problem.
 Someone may know where there is a vehicle that can be made available.

 2. Ask your church and other organizations to which you belong to put an appeal in their newsletters.
 Someone in those organizations might know of a vehicle that can be made available.

 3. Call the social services office in your county or city.
 Explain your situation and see if they have any problems, resources, or referrals that might be of assistance.